 Reposted from archives.gov.
 We strive to live up to this on History Hub!

-Note: The The Archivist's Code, presented below, was developed by the National Archives in 1955 to guide staff in making professional decisions.
+Note: The Archivist's Code, presented below, was developed by the National Archives in 1955 to guide staff in making professional decisions.
 For many years, it was the only written guidance on this topic for the archival profession in the United States.
 Although the guidance remains sound even today, as archival issues increased in complexity the profession saw the need for a fuller code of ethics.
 Accordingly, in 1992, the Council of the Society of American Archivists adopted the Code of Ethics for Archivists.
+This guidance would also be improved by the use of gender-neutral pronouns.

 - The Archivist has a moral obligation to society to take every possible measure to ensure the preservation of valuable records, not only those of the past but those of his own times, and with equal zeal.